artsmia/data-in-data-out-mw2016/Readme.md

 Check your email for the .pem file, if you haven't received it let us know.

 `ssh -i mw2016.pem ubuntu@<ip address>`

-If you want, you can `git clone` this repository and follow along on your local machine.

 # Lesson 2: Fun with Redis!